Olde English Bulldogge

 Any eye color other than brown.

-Kinked, docked, natural bob, or screw tail (a kinked tail is a tail with one or more sharp bends).
+Kinked tail (a tail with one or more sharp bends)

 Blue, black, and black with rust or mahogany.